Parkland students start school year with tightened security

-PARKLAND, Fla. — Students at Marjory Stoneman Douglas High may notice some changes Wednesday as they begin their first school year since a gunman opened fire on campus.
-They’re returning to heavy security including 18 safety monitors, new classroom locks and upgraded video surveillance.
+PARKLAND, Fla. — Students at Marjory Stoneman Douglas High School returned to a more secure campus on Wednesday as they began their first new school year since a gunman killed 17 people in the freshman building.
+But some say they still won’t feel protected despite $6.5 million in security enhancements, including 18 safety monitors, new classroom locks and upgraded video surveillance.

+All the students wore lanyards with IDs around their necks as they walked past a heavy police presence, in what has become their new normal.
+Volunteers greeted them with German shepherds, and a helicopter hovered overhead as a throng of media watched from across the street.

+Samantha Deitsch, 15, said she’s grateful for the changes, but “there’s literally no place that I am every day that I feel 100 percent safe and the thought doesn’t go through my head that someone could come in with a gun.”

+Anijah Avera, 16, said she mostly doesn’t think about the shooting except for “a little bit this morning... we have better security now so I feel a little more at ease.”

-School resource officers, campus monitors and security specialists will patrol the campus where 17 people were killed.
-They’ll be keeping watch at new fences and gates at the beginning and end of the school day, to ensure that only staff and students wearing ID badges are allowed to enter.
+Three school resource officers, three security specialists and a dozen campus monitors will be on patrol.
+They’ll be keeping watch at new fences and gates at the beginning and end of the school day, keeping out all but staff and students wearing ID badges.

 Visitors will have only one way in, and they’ll be screened through a video intercom system.
 The district had planned to add metal detectors but reversed course amid concerns over privacy and the impracticality of trying to clear thousands of students before each day’s morning bell.